Alexander Hood (British Army officer, born 1888): Military career

 After spending one year as the house surgeon in the Royal Infirmary of Edinburgh, Hood joined the Royal Army Medical Corps (RAMC).
 He served in France and Belgium during the First World War, and then in India and Afghanistan shortly afterwards.
 He became a specialist in pathology, serving in Meerut and Bangalore and then as deputy assistant district pathologist for Madras region.
 Hood conducted research on cerebrospinal meningitis and pneumonic plague, and in 1929 he was appointed assistant district pathologist to Southern Command.

 With the outbreak of the Second World War, Hood was given the rank of colonel and made deputy director of medical services, Palestine.
 In 1941, he was promoted over several more senior figures to become Lieutenant-General Director General Army Medical Services.
 As DGAMS, Hood was credited with supporting developments in Army Psychiatry, helping to provide forward surgery and reorganise field medical units, and organising a blood transfusion service.
 By August, he was also honorary physician to George VI.
 He served for far longer as DGAMS than was usual.
 He also decreed that medical research conducted on soldiers should be solely for the purpose of preventing and curing disease and allaying injury.
-Hood had hoped to become the first head of a combined medical service for Navy, Army and Air Force, but this did not happen.
+Hood had hoped to become the first head of combined medical service for Navy, Army and Air Force, but this did not happen.

 Civil career

 Hood worked for one year in the Ministry of Health.
 After this, he was appointed Governor and Commander-in-Chief Bermuda.
 As Governor, Hood oversaw the closure of the Bermuda Garrison in 1953 and also acted as host to Winston Churchill, Anthony Eden, and Dwight D. Eisenhower during the Bermuda Conferences.
 The closure of the garrison was completed by 1 May 1953, but was very short-lived.
-However, a detachment of the Royal Welch Fusiliers was temporarily posted to Bermuda immediately after for the period of the conference, planned for June, 1953.
+However, a detachment of the Royal Welch Fusiliers was temporarily posted to Bermuda immediately after for the duration of the conference, planned for June, 1953.
 The conference was actually delayed until December, when the Prime Minister was convinced to reverse the closure of the garrison, resulting in 'A' Company, 1st Battalion, Duke of Cornwall's Light Infantry (1 DCLI) being posted to Prospect Camp in 1954.
 Hood's tenure in the role was extended twice.

 Hood resigned effective 26 April 1955, with no explanation given.
-A few months later, he was granted a divorce from Lady Evelyn Dulcia Hood and married Mrs Helen Winifred Wilkinson of Hamilton, Bermuda on the same day.
+A few months later, he was granted a divorce from Lady Evelyn Dulcia Hood and married Mrs Helen Winifred Wilkinson of Hamilton Parish, Bermuda, on the same day.
+The couple lived at Callan Glen, in Hamilton Parish.